tmiddlet2666/coherence-playground/coherence-mcp-server/README.md

 2. Configure Claude Desktop with your MCP Server
 3. Interact with the LLM to ask specific questions on the Coherence Cluster

-Please see the Medium Article here for full instructions and walkthrough.
+Please see the Medium Article [available here](https://medium.com/@middleton.music.au/integrating-coherence-with-claude-desktop-using-an-mcp-server-9f665feec989) for full instructions and walkthrough.

 ## Project Structure